-I finally got my Mini K-Pump the other day (left, 600g in the bag; ~$73) and gave it a go, topping up the Amigo at Old Dornie.
+Guess what!
+I got my Mini K-Pump the other day (left, 600g in the bag; ~$73) and gave it a go, topping up the Amigo at Old Dornie.
 The fat, 15-inch pump easily banged in the required psi into the floor, but getting to the side chamber valves wasn’t so easy (below).
-That required the angled nozzle supplied in the maintenance kit.
+That required the angled nozzle supplied in the kit.
 Before I got a chance to fit that, the plunger or piston inside the housing got knocked off the shaft.
 Without a crosshead screwdriver I couldn’t fix that, but luckily I had the barrel pump at hand, so we achieved operational pressures in the end.

-A quick reply from K-Pump Central apologised for the lack of adequate gluing on the plunger.
+A quick reply from K-Pump HQ apologised for the lack of adequate gluing on the plunger.
 With all the grease around the seal and the plunger / piston, I decided it was less work to fix the plunger to the shaft (right) with a couple of self tappers, rather than glue.
 Don’t know what I’m on about?
 Never mind ;-)

 My very cheap Bravo two-way R.E.D ‘kite pump (left) is much faster at effortlessly inflating a rolled up IK out of the bag, but is of course too bulky to take on a plane.
 With the angle nozzle (right), the K-Pump Mini is a much handier and more compact top-up pump: I estimate it takes less than ten pumps to top up a chamber; about twice as many as the bulky Bravo kite pump.
-And I’ve since found it can inflate my Gumotex Seawave from flat in about 15 minutes (below, in Venice).
+And I’ve since found it can inflate my Gumotex Seawave from flat in about 15 minutes (picture below, in Venice).

 Pankanel in Greece has this to say:

 I would also like to comment on the K-Pump Mini.
 I was looking for something compact and bought it from an online shop in Poland.
 When I first saw it, I was disappointed.
 It looked small for the job.
 Like a very fat version of my bike pump.
 But when I used it I was astonished.
 Side by side, it inflates the boat as fast as my high pressure Bravo foot pump or an electric Bravo foot pump.
 Using an extension I made using a little garden hose, some duct tape, and three of the included adaptors (vinyl tubing, boston adaptor, universal adaptor), I can now inflate the boat very fast, standing up, or even in the water.
 It is the best pump I have ever seen.
 I Imagine the bigger models will do miracles.